techidaily/site-win11-tips/source/_posts/step-by-step-strategies-windows-voice-logging.md

 ![Enable the listening device option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/microphone-listen-to-this-device.jpg)
 5. Click**Apply** \>**OK** to save the changes.

  Once this is done, you can use the recorder app of Windows to successfully record the calls.
-You can also[set up a voice recorder shortcut on your keyboard](https://www.makeuseof.com/windows-11-voice-recorder-keyboard-shortcuts/) to access this feature even quicker.
+You can also [set up a voice recorder shortcut on your keyboard](https://www.makeuseof.com/windows-11-voice-recorder-keyboard-shortcuts/) to access this feature even quicker.

 ## 2\.
 Use a Third-Party App

  If the built-in Windows app does not do the trick for you, then you can also try using a third-party application to record calls.

  In this method, we will be using the Audacity app to record voice calls.
 This app is available to Windows users for free.
-Due to[Google's crackdown on call-recording apps](https://www.makeuseof.com/google-bans-call-recording-apps/) , you can download it from your browser rather than the Play Store.
+Due to [Google's crackdown on call-recording apps](https://www.makeuseof.com/google-bans-call-recording-apps/) , you can download it from your browser rather than the Play Store.

 Here is how you can use it:

-1. Head over to the[official download page for Audacity](https://www.audacityteam.org/) and click on the**Download** button.
+1. Head over to the [official download page for Audacity](https://www.audacityteam.org/) and click on the**Download** button.
 ![Download Audacity](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/audacity-download.jpg)
 2. Once the file is downloaded, click on it to launch it.
 3. Follow the on-screen instructions to install the app.